So who are we, anyway?

 Hello!
 I’m Natalie and I’m a student at U of T studying English and Sociology.
 If you’re ever unable to find me, the first place you should look is in a cafe — I’ve been working in them since I can remember.
 There’s something about working with people, food, coffee and the greater community that I can’t get enough of.
 My favourite thing to talk about is a great memorable meal and having that conversation over coffee makes it so much better.
 Apart from makin’ lattes and writing essays, I’m also into baking and cooking (surprise, surprise) as well as the occasional marmalade, pickle or jam-making session.
 I also love exploring the city (on foot or bike) and making use of public spaces and community events.
 The world may be our oyster, but I think Toronto is most definitely the pearl.

 I’m Jenn, a recent graduate of the University of Toronto, where I studied human geography, history, and cinema studies, with some writing courses squeezed in here and there.
 Over the past few years, I’ve been finding new ways to stay engaged with travel and food while keeping my environmental impact in check – without becoming a Debbie Downer.
 During my time at U of T, I volunteered with the Hot Yam!, a vegan cooking collective run out of the Centre for International Experience, and helped set up Harvest Noon Cafe, a thriving project I am still involved with.
 Upon graduation, I went to France to volunteer on farms (via WWOOF France), where doors opened to learning about cheese-making, permacultural lifestyles, and foraging for herbs and greens.
-Currently, I am the communications coordinator at Sustain Ontario, an exciting forum for connecting groups and individuals to develop ‘good food’ ideas.
+I’ve worked at Sustain Ontario, an exciting forum for connecting groups and individuals to develop ‘good food’ ideas.

 To make a long story short, I am doing what I can to live purposefully by taking the good I come by and sharing it with people whenever possible.
 I want Tennyson’s words to ring true for me too: “I am a part of all that I have met.”